area map calendar

 Afternoon

 Over on the west side of Cleveland in nearby Brooklyn is a cute little amusement park made especially for younger kids.
 Memphis Kiddie Park has mini-golf, concessions and an arcade to go with 10 rides including a train, ferris wheel, merry-go-round, boats and the Little Dipper, the oldest steel kiddie coaster in North America.
-The park is open from mid-May through mid-October, so if you’re here in the off-season or have extra time, make your way to the nearby Cleveland Metroparks Zoo, which is open year-round with all-weather-friendly attractions like the Rainforest and the Primate, Cat & Aquatics Building.
+The park is open from mid-May through mid-September, so if you’re here in the off-season or have extra time, make your way to the nearby Cleveland Metroparks Zoo, which is open year-round with all-weather-friendly attractions like the Rainforest and the Primate, Cat & Aquatics Building.

 Dinner

 Big days should be topped off with big meals.
 Head to the legendary Melt Bar & Grilled in Lakewood for the most epic grilled cheese sandwiches your kids (and you) can handle.
 These aren’t your run-of-the-mill grilled cheeses we’re talking about here.
 They’re well known around these parts for their size and creativity.
 But don’t worry — there’s a kids’ menu with options perfect for tiny hands.
-Kids’ meals are only $3 on Tuesdays and $6 every other day.
+Kids’ meals are only $3 on Tuesdays and Wednesdays and $6 every other day.

 Evening